 First note that you can change the line Style for each output.
-By default, the two line styles that were added were red and green.
-Press the second (green) button under Style in the list.
+By default, the two line styles that were added were red and blue.
+Press the second (blue) button under Style in the list.
 It will display this dialog that allows you to change the line style:

 Next, let’s look at the Label column.
 This column determines how the output is labeled in the chart legend and axes.
 By default, it is the name of the output.
 However, since output names cannot have spaces (but Labels can), let’s modify them now so they have spaces so it looks like this:

 Now press Show Result >> to display the chart:

 Now close the chart window (by pressing the X) and/or close the Time History Properties dialog (by pressing the Close button).
 Next, view the chart again (right-click on the Reservoir, and select Time History Result…).
 You will note that the changes that you made (adding the second result, changing the color, changing the labels) are all gone!

 What happened?
 When you right-click on an element to view results, the result display itself is temporary.
 That is, the display is recreated every time your right-click and choose to view it.
 It is not saved by GoldSim (and hence none of the changes that you made are saved).
 Of course, if you are going to bother to make such changes to a display, you want them to stick around.
 So how do we tell GoldSim to do that?
 To do so, we need to create a Result element.